The Role of the Priority Rule in Science

 Further Properties of the Priority Rule

-Abstract: In The Role of the Priority Rule in Science, I show that science's priority system for distributing credit promotes an allocation of labor among research programs that maximizes science's payoff to society.
+, I show that science's priority system for distributing credit promotes an allocation of labor among research programs that maximizes science's payoff to society.
 This working paper extends this result by describing two ways in which the incentives induced by the priority rule change with the structure of the equation determining the payoff to society so as to maintain the optimality of the payoff even as the parameters determining the nature of the payoff vary.
 Two parameters are considered: the speed with which a research program is likely to realize its goal, and the correlation between the success of a given program and the successes of its competitors.
-This paper assumes familiarity with The Role of the Priority Rule in Science.

 See a PDF version of "Further Properties of the Priority Rule".